jesseleite/caravel/README.md

 // Publish Field View Partials Only php artisan vendor:publish --tag="caravel-fields"
 ```
 Once these views are published, you can modify anything within this folder.
-Caravel will attempt to load your views before loading it's default views.
+Caravel will attempt to load your views before loading it's own default views.

 ## Authentication